minetest/dev.luanti.org/content/for-creators/api/timing-and-event-loop.md

 {{< /notice >}}

 {{< notice tip >}}
-Use this implementation only for measuring in-game timespans.
+Use this implementation only for measuring in-game time spans.
 {{< /notice >}}

 ### `core.register_globalstep`